ethan-oien/DS3Switcher2/README.md

 Simply make a shortcut to the .exe, and launch that instead of your normal DARK SOULS III shortcut.
 If everything is set up correctly, a console window will flash on screen briefly, before starting Dark Souls 3.

 Config will launch on first use of the DS3Switcher.exe.
 To edit configuration after first launch, DO NOT edit "switcher.config", instead launch config.bat.
-Alternatively, launch DS3Switcher.exe with the argument "config".
+Alternatively, launch DS3Switcher.exe with the argument ``config``.

 The program has 5 configuration options: DS3 Path, DS3 Executable, Arguments, Mod Toggle, and Save Configuration.
 * DS3 Path is the path to your Dark Souls 3 Game folder.